Jaguar E-Type: E-Type Concept Zero (2017)

 Jaguar unveiled a modern revival of the 1968 E-Type series 1.5 roadster with an all-electric, zero-emission powertrain in September 2017.
 The vehicle has a 40 kWh battery-powered electric motor and can accelerate to 60 mph in 5.5 seconds.
 On a full charge, the vehicle has a range of 168 mi.
 The battery pack is designed to fit in the space occupied by the original six-cylinder motor without any modifications, and will fit in any model Jaguar using the same motor.
 The electric motor replaces the original transmission.

-In August 2018, Jaguar confirmed it will offer all-electric E-Types for sale starting in summer 2020..
+In August 2018, Jaguar confirmed it would offer all-electric E-Types for sale starting in summer 2020.
 However, this plan was halted in 2019.